 CAMDEN — Christoff Lindsey remembers growing up in Camden in the 1960s when, even though there were not a lot of trees in the city, residents could easily find at least a few on each neighborhood block.

-Those days are long gone, replaced by concrete and asphalt, typical of many urban settings where the natural and comfortable canopy shade of such trees essentially disappeared.
+Those days are long gone, and neighborhood patches of green have been replaced by concrete and asphalt, typical of many urban settings where the natural and comfortable canopy shade of such trees essentially disappeared.
 But new efforts by conservationists, filled with the urgency to make these cities and the people who live in them healthier, are planting trees in Camden, with the help of Lindsey.

 “It’s what I grew up with,” Lindsey, a third-generation community gardener in South Camden, told Front Runner New Jersey.com recently.
 “I’m a child of the 60s and where maybe we didn’t a line of trees, you could find three, four, maybe five on each side of your block.

 “Trees give you a sense of security because they’re a permanent fixture.
 And if you planted it, oh my God, it’s practically family,” Lindsey said with a laugh.

 The New Jersey Conservation Foundation recently received more than $1.3 million in state grant funding to plant trees and cultivate green spaces in what are called “overburdened communities.”

 Jay Watson, the co-executive director of the foundation, said in the face of climate change that has allowed temperatures to get warmer and warmer, trees are more vital than ever in such locations.

 Urban areas that lack trees are much hotter than suburban areas with a plethora of tree canopy space.
 Those high temperatures bring with them a host of health issues for those living in these cities, which are mostly people of color.